louismullie/stanford-core-nlp/README.md

 This gem only provides a thin wrapper over the Stanford Core NLP API.
 If you are looking for a natural language processing framework for Ruby, have a look at [Treat](https://github.com/louismullie/treat).

+**Compatibility**

+This gem is compatible with Ruby 1.9.2 and 1.9.3 as well as JRuby 1.7.1.

 **Installing**

 First, install the gem: `gem install stanford-core-nlp`.
 Then, download the Stanford Core NLP JAR and model files.
 Three different packages are available: